cmu-phil/py-tetrad/pytetrad/R/README.md

 ```
 export JAVA_HOME=[..path..to...your...java...jdk...]
 ```
 and save.
-If you don't know where you JDK is, in a Terminal window type
+If you don't know where your Java JDK is, in a Terminal window type
 ```
 which java
 ```